kavli-ntnu/dj-docs/_docs/common/conventions.md

 ### Coordinates

-The calculation library `opexebo` uses the convention that co-ordinates should be given as `(x, y)` pairs.
+The calculation library [opexebo](https://github.com/kavli-ntnu/opexebo) uses the convention that co-ordinates should be given as `(x, y)` pairs, and all published functions have been tested as such.

 NumPy typically uses the convention `(y, x)` - be very sure of which you are using!
-There are good reasons for the difference, tied to the history of the language C, and its role as a general purpose programming language rather than a mathematical tool (as Matlab and its predecessor Fortran)
+There are good reasons for the difference, tied to the history of the language C, and its role as a general purpose programming language rather than a mathematical tool (as Matlab and its predecessor Fortran were).

 ### Coordinates, images, and `imshow`